aliciajcampbell/aliciajcampbell.github.io/index.md

 {: refdef}

 Hello, I'm Alicia!
 I'm a research scientist, working in the area of cognitive neuroscience in ageing.
-I am currently a PhD research student in the [Healthy Brain Ageing (HBA)](https://www.usc.edu.au/thompson-institute/research-at-the-thompson-institute/healthy-brain-ageing-program) lab, lead by [Dr Sophie Andrews](https://www.usc.edu.au/staff/dr-sophie-andrews#biography) at the University of the Sunshine Coast - [Thompson Institute](https://www.usc.edu.au/thompson-institute), Queensland, Australia.
-(I am currently completing this remotely from Sweden) I am also currently a guest doctoral researcher in the [Lund Memory Lab](https://www.psy.lu.se/en/research/neuro/lund-memory-lab), lead by [Professor Mikael Johanson](https://portal.research.lu.se/en/persons/mikael-johansson) at Lund University, Lund, Sweden.
+I am currently a PhD research student in the [Healthy Brain Ageing (HBA)](https://www.usc.edu.au/thompson-institute/research-at-the-thompson-institute/healthy-brain-ageing-program) lab, led by [Dr Sophie Andrews](https://www.usc.edu.au/staff/dr-sophie-andrews#biography) at the University of the Sunshine Coast - [Thompson Institute](https://www.usc.edu.au/thompson-institute), Queensland, Australia.
+(I am currently completing this remotely from Sweden) I am also currently a guest doctoral researcher in the [Lund Memory Lab](https://www.psy.lu.se/en/research/neuro/lund-memory-lab), led by [Professor Mikael Johanson](https://portal.research.lu.se/en/persons/mikael-johansson) at Lund University, Lund, Sweden.

 My research is focused on the analysis of novel EEG biomarkers related to age-related cognitive decline, with a focus on sustained attention, and how these markers change and are associated with cognition after a multimodal lifestyle intervention.
 For a more thorough overview, I have described my research on the [research](research.html) page.